numediart/ImmersiveSoundSpace/ISS_Unity_Examples/README.md

 - *MusicBox* : A GameObject that will follow a trajectory previously recorded in a csv file.
 Starts at 36 seconds.
 Sound by InspectorJ.

 ## Multi players Scenes
+Both scenes must be implemented for using ISS with several interacting users.

 ### WaitForConnection
+This is the offline scene, displayed to the clients while not connected to the server.
+It should not be displayed for more than a second if the server is running on localhost before you launch the client.
+It contains essentially the [NetworkManager](https://mirror-networking.gitbook.io/docs/components/network-manager), the [MirrorAutoconnect](#mirrorautoconnect) script and the [CommandLineParser](#commandlineparser).

+All these element must stay in that scene (except MirrorAutoconnect, if you handle the connection to the server by another way, for example using [NetworkManagerHUD](https://mirror-networking.gitbook.io/docs/components/network-manager-hud)).

+Note that NetworkManager and CommandLineParser will not be destroyed when loading the NetworkScene.

+You can clone this scene and customize it to fit your needs.

 ### ISSNetworkScene